-“I am born.”
-(Charles Dickens, David Copperfield)
+“I am born.” — (Charles Dickens, David Copperfield)

+I feel fine and fresh and new.
 I take a brisk walk with color in my cheeks and the wind at my back.

 8 a.m.
 I feel uncharacteristically sleepy.

-I take a brief nap in which I have an erotic dream about sexy-dwarf Peter Dinklage and he’s a complete asshole, which is kind of hot.
+I take a brief nap, in which I have an erotic dream about sexy-dwarf Peter Dinklage, and he’s a complete asshole, which is kind of hot.

 9 a.m.
 I’m shaken awake by my tween daughters so I can take them to summer camp.

-They’re too embarrassed to hug me goodbye at drop-off as usual.
+They’re too embarrassed to hug me goodbye at drop-off, as usual.

-“It opens your chest and it opens up your heart and it means that someone can get inside you and mess you up!”
-(Neil Gaiman, The Kindly Ones).
+“It opens your chest, and it opens up your heart, and it means that someone can get inside you and mess you up!” — (Neil Gaiman, The Kindly Ones).

 I think an insane cackle issues forth from my lips.
-I can’t be certain as my hearing briefly goes out.
+I can’t be certain, as my hearing briefly goes out.

-Just in time to catch my gorgeous neighbor jogging, her slender frame causing no wind resistance as she pelts by.
+Just in time to catch my gorgeous neighbor jogging; her slender frame causing no wind resistance as she pelts past.

-Suddenly my body breaks out into hot flashes, itchy skin, electric shocks, burning tongue, incontinence, changes in odor and a malevolent compulsion to run her down with my car.
+Suddenly, my body breaks out into hot flashes, itchy skin, electric shocks, burning tongue, incontinence, changes in odor and a malevolent compulsion to run her down with my car.

 “You should know I disagree with a lot of traditional advice.
 For instance, they say the best revenge is living well.
-I say it’s acid in the face—who will love them now?”
-(Mindy Kaling, Is Everyone Hanging Out Without Me?)
+I say it’s acid in the face—who will love them now?” — (Mindy Kaling, Is Everyone Hanging Out Without Me?)

-11 a.m.
-With hives across my back, my heart defibrillating and a tsunami of sweat rising up from the base of my third chakra, I attempt to write an upbeat post about aging with grace.
+My heart defibrillating and a tsunami of sweat rising up from the base of my third chakra, I attempt to write an upbeat post about aging with grace.

 “The first hole’s the hardest … X-Ray was right.
 The second hole was the hardest … the third hole was the hardest.
 So was the fourth hole.
-And the fifth …” (Louis Sachar, Holes)
+And the fifth.” — (Louis Sachar, Holes)

-I’m disheveled and damp, my tongue lolling a little, as though I’m a geriatric Miley Cyrus suffering a cerebral hemhorrage.
+I’m disheveled and damp; my tongue lolling a little, as though I’m a geriatric Miley Cyrus suffering a cerebral hemorrhage.

-“I know who I was when I got up this morning, but I think I must have been changed several times since then.”
-(Lewis Carrol, Alice’s Adventures in Wonderland)
+“I know who I was when I got up this morning, but I think I must have been changed several times since then.” — (Lewis Carrol, Alice’s Adventures in Wonderland)

 3 p.m., in an attempt to distract myself, I watch a Friends reruns, the one where Monica proposes to Chandler.

-And she’ll probably go by herself to Sunday matinees of some execrable Transformers reboot and she won’t have anyone to share her popcorn with?
+And she’ll probably go by herself to Sunday matinees of some execrable Transformers reboot, and she won’t have anyone to share her popcorn with?

 “What’s wrong with you? … You are a happy person.
 You are an upbeat sort of person.
 Men smile at you on the subway, women ask you what shampoo you use.